 Rating4/5 (from 4 ratings)4

-2½ cup walnuts
+2½ cups walnuts

-1 cup dried shredded coconut
+1 cup coconut (dried, shredded)

-2 teaspoon cacao powder
+2 teaspoons cacao powder

-.33 cup honey
+1/3 cup honey

-1¼ cup dried goji berries
+1¼ cups goji berries (dried)

-bit of water
+Bit of water

 Sid23's ThoughtsBy sid23

-These are in the top 3 cookies I have had in my ENTIRE life (SAD included) and have all kinds of fabulous, nutritious ingredients too! (no lard, flour, or crisco in these bad-boys!
+These are in the top 3 cookies I have had in my entire life (SAD included) and have all kinds of fabulous, nutritious ingredients too!
+No lard, flour, or Crisco in these bad-boys!

 Print This Recipe (PDF)